-A common example is a partial match provided by employers.
-This means they will contribute 50% of what you put in, up to 6% of your salary.
-Some companies will provide the more desirable dollar-for-dollar matches where your employers will put in what you do.
+A typical example is a partial match provided by employers.
+The match means they will contribute 50% of what you put in, up to 6% of your salary.
+Some companies will give the more desirable dollar-for-dollar matches where your employers will put in what you do.

-Let’s say you make $80,000 per year and you contribute $4,800 annually based on 6% cap in your plan.
-If your employer provides dollar-for-dollar matching, they would be contributing another $4,800.
-This is essentially a gift from your company.
-Why wouldn’t you make your contribution in order to earn your company’s match?
+Let’s say you make $80,000 per year, and you contribute $4,800 annually based on a 6% cap in your plan.
+If your employer provides dollar-for-dollar matching, they would be contributing or compensating you with another $4,800.
+Consider this as a gift from your company.
+Why wouldn’t you make your contribution to earn your company’s match?

 Check your plan at work as to what your employer offers.
-You want to get the maximum amount from your company so make sure to meet the cap of 6% or whatever the percentage is that they will contribute up to.
-That is free money for those employees that participation.
+You want to get the maximum amount from your company to meet the cap of 6% or whatever the percentage is that they will contribute up to.
+That is free money for those employees that participate.

 Separately, you should also fund a tax-advantaged Roth IRA on your own.
-You can direct your money into a number of different mutual funds.
-Contribution is made with your after-tax income up to the maximum amount.
-Roth IRAs work differently that traditional IRAs as you are contributing after-tax dollars.
-The benefits of the Roth IRA is that you have already paid the taxes.
+You can direct your money into several different mutual funds.
+This Contribution is made with your after-tax income up to the maximum amount.
+Roth IRAs work differently than traditional IRAs as you are contributing after-tax dollars.
+The benefit of the Roth IRA is that you have already paid the taxes.
 You will not be paying taxes when withdrawing and can do so without penalties.

-As Arkad insists, you need to provide for a suitable income in older age to continue to enjoy your life.
+As Arkad insists, you need to provide a suitable income an older age to continue enjoying your life.